 What are the ACT requirements for prospective students to get into Georgia State University?

 Admission data indicates that Georgia State University regularly accepts students with ACT's of 19 and above.
 Successful applicants typically send ACT scores in the top 56 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 16 in some instances.
 Prospective students submitting an ACT composite of 22 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
+The school ranks #14 in Georgia for highest average ACT composite score.
 46 percent of applicants submit ACT scores to Georgia State University.

 |ACT Score||Competitiveness||Admission Chances|